fabnicol/ubuntu4mercury/README.md

 `# docker run -it ubuntu:mercury`
 `ubuntu:mercury # mmc / mmake`: for ROTD versions.
 `ubuntu:mercury # mmc-dev / mmake-dev`: for Mercury git source versions.
+`ubuntu:mercury # emacs` : to launch Emacs from within the running container.

+To launch Emacs (in non-graphical mode) from your host computer, run:

+    # docker run -it [your image name] /usr/local/emacs-DEV/bin/emacs